oobites/Comprehensive-Google-Map-Plugin/readme.txt

 * Intuitive and user friendly interface, which makes it very easy to configure Google map.
 No complex configuration options.
 OpenStreetMap imagery available
 * With over 250 amazing custom marker icons to choose from!
 * Aggregate all markers from your published content in one map - Marker Geo Mashup!
-* Dozens of configuration options to choose from
+* Dozens of configuration options to choose from, including marker clustering
 * Add end-user's current GPS location to the map!
 Useful for end-users that want to find directions from their current location to map's markers
 * Fully documented.
 If help tooltips are not enough, you can always refer to the full documentation about each of the settings
 * Shortcode builder available, which integrates with post/page editor.